MainulDip/AndroidDevStudy/android-app-fundamentals-2-Layouts.md

 * unit tests run on the JVM and not on an actual device, so there is no Context.
 The mock method allows us to create a "mocked" instance of a Context.
 It doesn't have any real functionality, but it can be used to test methods that require a context..............

 ### RecyclerView, Adapter, ViewHolder, Layout Inflatter:
-Note: For design pattery about this, see the design-pattern-kotlin.md file
+Note: For design pattern about this, see the design-pattern-kotlin.md file
 * RecyclerView: Android optimized view for list items.
 * Adapter: Adapter is a design pattern that adapts the data into something that can be used by RecyclerView.
 Usually adapter fetch data from a datastore/databases and format the data to feed the ui/recyclerview.